sourwurm/EmailDigestSummarizer/README.md

 Here I aim to optimize this sifting process by summarizing every article instead!

 ## Note
-This script looks for Medium emails in your Inbox; meaning it's looking in Primary, Social, Promotions, etc..
+This script looks for Medium emails in your Inbox; meaning it's looking in Primary, Social, Promotions, etc., basically all of your categories.
 This can potentially be A LOT of articles if you're not on top of deleting your emails.
 To control this, the script only returns the most recent email by default.

 If you'd like to retrieve ALL emails from medium, then uncomment the code I left under the get_emails function.
 This is not recommended as each email may contain up to 20 articles, and if you have say 20 daily digests in your inbox, you might have more than you care to read and can expect the script to take much longer to run.